Is Jack Maynard Making A Comeback On ‘I’m A Celebrity’ 2017?

 Jack Maynard was sacked from the reality TV show after a dark episode of his teenage life had been exposed.
 It was revealed that 17-year-old Maynard asked a 14-year-old girl on Facebook to send him her pics in a bra.

 First, he complemented her “assets” and called himself a stylist.
 When she refused to send the photos, he was quick to call her a “bore” and an “ugly freak.”
-The girl, who does not want to get identified, believes Jack Maynard was quite immature when he made that “rookie error,” The Mirror reported.
+The girl, who does not want to be identified, believes Jack Maynard was quite immature when he made that “rookie error,” The Mirror reported.

 Even though Jack Maynard is believed to have been sacked because of this, there are many other controversies the vlogger, who turns 23 today, has been involved in.
 HuffPost reported that Maynard posted a number of racist and homophobic tweets during the same period when the Facebook incident took place.